vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key3: 7b872a3af0

 *** =instructions3
-Get the number of Hindi movies.
+Get the number of Hindi films.
 *** =solution3
 ```{sql}
 SELECT COUNT(*)